 All equipment must of course also be charged in a responsible manner.
 In order to be able to charge all electric vehicles and machines emission-free on location, the DENS X2 Hydrozine generator was the first in the world to be realized for this project in collaboration with DENS and F&L Powerrental.

-To underline this, DENS CEO and co-inventor Max Aerts traveled to Ossendrecht especially to comission the first Hydrozine generator produced in series.
-Max proudly points to the serial number 1 on the typeplate and explains that the comissioning of the first generator is a new step in the journey that started in 2015.Together with a number of fellow students, he developed a remote-controlled car with formic acid as a fuel.
-After several succesfull proof-of-concepts, they decided in 2018 to convert the student team to the company DENS.
+To underline this, DENS CEO and co-inventor Max Aerts traveled to Ossendrecht especially to commission the first Hydrozine generator produced in series.
+Max proudly points to the serial number 1 on the typeplate and explains that the commissioning of the first generator is a new step in the journey that started in 2015.Together with a number of fellow students, he developed a remote-controlled car with formic acid as a fuel.
+After several successful proof-of-concepts, they decided in 2018 to convert the student team to the company DENS.
 This company focuses on offering an off-grid power supply based on the previously developed Hydrozine technology.

 What makes this technique so particularly innovative is that the liquid hydrogen carrier Hydrozine is much easier and safer to store and transport than hydrogen, which has to be stored under pressure.
 This allows large quantities to be stored and transported in standard stainless steel or plastic packaging.
-To illustrate: with the filled 6.000 liter tank in the generator you can almost make as much hydrogen as you can transport with a full truck (tube) trailer.
-In addition, the ignition temperature is comperable to that of diesel.
+To illustrate: with the filled 6.000 liter tank in the generator you can make almost as much hydrogen as you can transport with a full truck (tube) trailer.
+In addition, the ignition temperature is comparable to that of diesel.
 If you put a match in it, it will not ignite but extinguish.
 The Hydrozine used is sustainable generated with biogas from a manure digester as the basis.
 Work is also in progress on a technique to generate Hydrozine on the basis of electricity (hydrolysis)